NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

 The University has maintained its strong Baptist heritage through its affiliation with the Missouri Baptist Convention, which provides financial support for the University and elects the 25-member board of trustees which governs the institution.
 The Missouri Baptist Convention approved plans in 1964 for the college to become a senior liberal arts college.
 The first baccalaureate degrees were awarded in 1967.
 Bolivar citizens donated a 102-acre farm on the southern edge of the city that allowed the college to expand beyond the small 10-acre campus located near downtown.

-Today, SBU is a thriving higher education institution with more than 3,600 undergraduate and graduate students enrolled annually.
+Today, SBU is a thriving higher education institution with more than 3,000 undergraduate and graduate students enrolled annually.
 The 152-acre main campus is located in the southern portion of Bolivar, a community of about 10,300 residents that serves as the county seat of Polk County.
 Bolivar is located about 25 miles north of Springfield, which is the third-largest city in the state of Missouri after St. Louis and Kansas City.
-The University also operates campuses in Mountain View, Salem and Springfield, MO.
+The University also operates campuses in Mountain View, Salem and Springfield, Mo.
 An online campus was added in 2019.

 From its inception, the University has been a distinctively Christian and Baptist institution in terms of worldview and ideological commitments.
-A Christian worldview, which is grounded in the Old and New Testaments, is the belief that: God is creator and sustainer of the universe and the ultimate source of all truth, beauty, and moral value wherever they are found.
+A Christian worldview, which is grounded in the Old and New Testaments, is the belief that:

 The cornerstone of Baptist tradition is the conviction, based upon biblical principles, that each person has freedom of conscience before both God and man.
 The implications of this tradition for Baptist higher education are the: